CAR T-cell Therapy

 Step 2.
 Making the CAR T-cells

-Under normal circumstances, it can take 2–3 weeks to produce the adequate number of CAR T-cells required for CAR T-cell Therapy.
+Under normal circumstances, it can take 2–3 weeks to produce the adequate number of CAR T-cells required for CAR T-cell therapy.

 Step 3.
 Receiving the CAR T-cell Infusion